sylphlab/zen-coder/memory-bank/progress.md

 - Conversation history is not persisted.
 - **AI Response Behavior:** AI models might not always explicitly list tool results (e.g., all generated UUIDs) in their text response, even though they receive the results.
 This depends on the model and prompt.
 - Custom tool execution status updates (beyond the inline display) are currently disabled.
-- Settings page UI only shows API key status; provider enable/disable and model selection are missing.
-- Model resolver logic is not yet implemented.
+- Model resolver logic (fetching available models dynamically) is not yet implemented.
 - Chat UI model selection persistence is not yet implemented.
+- Conversation history is not persisted.